-- (b) The Tribe shall adopt thirty (30) days prior to the effective date of this Compact, and at all times hereafter shall maintain in continuous force, an ordinance that provides for all of the following: - (1) The ordinance shall provide that the Tribe shall adopt as tribal law, provisions that are the same as California tort law to govern all claims of bodily injury, personal injury, or property damage directly arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or the Gaming Activities, including but not limited to injuries resulting from entry onto the Tribe's land for purposes of patronizing the Gaming Facility or providing goods or services to the Gaming Facility, provided that that such injury occurs at the Gaming Facility or on a road accessing the Facility exclusively.
-California law governing punitive damages and attorney's fees need not be a part of the ordinance.
-Further, the Tribe may include in the ordinance required by this subdivision a requirement that a person asserting any claim(s) for money damages against the Tribe for bodily injury, personal injury, or property damage file those claims within the time periods applicable for the filing of claims for money damages against public entities under California Government Code section 810 et seq.
-Under no circumstances shall there be any awards of punitive damages or attorney's fees or costs. - The ordinance shall also expressly provide for waiver of the Tribe's sovereign immunity and its right to assert sovereign immunity with respect to resolution of such claims in the Tribal Court with jurisdiction over the subject matter, by the Tribal Claims Commission with jurisdiction over the subject matter, and in the tribal appellate court, once a tribal appellate court is established, or until a tribal appellate court is established in the JAMS Appeal, but only up to the ten million dollar
+- (b) Not later than sixty (60) days prior to the commencement of Gaming Activities under this Compact, the Tribe shall adopt, and at all times hereafter shall maintain in continuous force, an ordinance that provides for all of the following: - The ordinance shall provide that the Tribe shall adopt as tribal (1)law, provisions that are the same as California tort law to govern all claims of bodily injury, personal injury, or property damage arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or the Gaming Activities, including but not limited to injuries resulting from entry onto the Tribe's land for purposes of patronizing the Gaming Facility or providing goods or services to the Gaming Facility, provided that California law governing punitive damages need not be a part of the ordinance.
+Further, the Tribe may include in the ordinance required by this subdivision a requirement that a person with claims for money damages against the Tribe file those claims within the time periods applicable for the filing of claims for money damages against public entities under California Government Code section 810, et seq.
+Under no circumstances shall there be any award of attorney's fees. - The ordinance shall allow for the claim to be resolved in the (2)Tribe's court system, if the Tribal Court has been established (Tribal Court), or in the event there is no available Tribal Court, the Tribal Claims Commission, or by arbitration before a single arbitrator who shall be a retired judge, in accordance with the JAMS Comprehensive Arbitration Rules and Procedures (JAMS arbitration) or if those rules no longer exist, the closest equivalent.
+No member of the Tribal Court or Tribal Claims Commission may be employed by the Gaming Operation or Facility.
+Resolution of the dispute before the Tribal Court or the Tribal Claims Commission shall be at no cost to the claimant (excluding claimant's attorney's fees).
+If the Tribe and the claimant resolve the dispute through JAMS arbitration, the Tribe shall initially bear the cost of JAMS and the arbitrator, but the arbitrator may award costs (but not attorney's fees) to the prevailing party not to exceed those allowable in a suit in California Superior Court.